alttch/bma-info/eva4/reports.rst

     :width: 305px
     :alt: An example trends report

+    An example trends report, includes charts and a table with historical item data.

 Unlike classic SCADA approach, when a dedicated reporting tool is provided, EVA ICS vendored UI applications allow users to use any page as a report source.